 Conservation projects and efforts include lobbying to stop pipeline plans and mining plans which would prevent habitat loss, reintroducing captive populations into the wild, bolstering critical prey species numbers, running projects to prevent destroying their habitat and endangered big cats.

 Amur Leopard and Tiger Alliance

-Amur Leopard and Tiger Alliance (ALTA) consist of 14 international and Russian non-governmental organisations who work to conserve Amur Leopards and reintroduce them to the wild by finding a suitable habitat to live and hunt.
+Amur Leopard and Tiger Alliance (ALTA) consist of 14 international and Russian non-governmental organizations who work to conserve Amur Leopards and reintroduce them to the wild by finding a suitable habitat to live and hunt.